Partner Lifecycle16 min read

-Managing partners through their complete lifecycle is the difference between a thriving partner ecosystem and a graveyard of inactive relationships.
-Each stage of the partner lifecycle requires different strategies, activities, and success metrics—yet most companies treat all partners the same regardless of where they are in their journey.
+Managing referral partners through their complete lifecycle is the difference between an MSP referral program that compounds recurring revenue and a graveyard of inactive relationships.
+Each stage of the partner lifecycle requires different strategies, activities, and success metrics—yet most MSPs treat every referral partner the same regardless of where they are in their journey.

-In this deep dive, we'll break down all six partner lifecycle stages with tactical frameworks, specific playbooks, key metrics, and proven best practices for moving partners forward at each phase.
+In this deep dive, we'll break down all six partner lifecycle stages with tactical frameworks, specific playbooks, key metrics, and proven best practices for moving your referral partners—happy clients, vCIOs, complementary MSPs, ISVs, and centers of influence—forward at each phase.

 This guide expands on our Partner Lifecycle Management Guide with deeper tactical details and implementation frameworks.